 Ovulatory phase: This phase occurs roughly 14 days after the first day of your period.

-How to best support it: Take advantage of the dichotomy of this phase by doing things to boost the energy you do have in preparation for lower energy level as well as stave off constipation, bloating and low energy.
-Avoid salty foods to eliminate bloating, hydrate, eat fiber rich foods and keep moving and exercising to decrease constipation.
+How to best support it: Take advantage of the dichotomy of this phase by doing things to boost the energy you do have in preparation for lower energy levels as well as to stave off constipation, bloating, and low energy.
+Avoid salty foods to eliminate bloating, hydrate, eat fiber-rich foods and keep moving and exercising to decrease constipation.
 Foods that are high in water content help with hydration.

-Hydration: At least 2 L per day, adding a greens powder to your water to increase fiber can help here too (check your local health food store – they often have ones that taste delicious!)
+Hydration: At least two liters per day, adding a greens powder to your water to increase fiber can help here too (check your local health food store, they often have ones that taste delicious!)

 Luteal phase: 14 days

 What your body is doing: When the egg is either fertilized and prepares for attachment to the uterus or without pregnancy, disintegrates and your body prepares to cycle again.
-The first 4-7 days you typically have normal energy and mood that will slowly decline over the rest of the two weeks.
+For the first four to seven days you typically have normal energy and mood that will slowly decline over the rest of the two weeks.
 If pregnancy doesn’t occur during this phase your hormones take a big drop and can cause the crummiest feelings of the month.
 Think PMS symptoms.
-As estrogen drops, serotonin follows causing you to feel a little more blue, as well as high progesterone may cause cravings for fatty, high carb foods and an increased appetite in general.
+As estrogen drops, serotonin follows causing you to feel a little bluer, as well as high progesterone, may cause cravings for fatty, high carb foods and an increased appetite in general.

-Hydration: 2 liters of water per day, avoid caffeine and dehydrating yourself as this will make you feel worse.
+Hydration: Two liters of water per day, avoid caffeine and dehydrating yourself as this will make you feel worse.

 Animal Sources: Bone broth, beef, tuna, salmon, poultry, shellfish.

-Plant Sources: Veggie broth, Kale, chard, arugula, cabbage, avocado, figs, raspberry, sweet potato, carrots, banana, plantain, brown rice, almonds, sunflower seeds, black beans, chickpeas, whole wheat grains and pastas, and… dark chocolate!
+Plant Sources: Veggie broth, Kale, chard, arugula, cabbage, avocado, figs, raspberry, sweet potato, carrots, banana, plantain, brown rice, almonds, sunflower seeds, black beans, chickpeas, whole wheat grains, and pasta, and… dark chocolate!